 This Tiny Town In Arizona Was Once An Abandoned Movie Set…And It’s Incredible

 Arizona has no shortage of western relics.
 Across the state, you’ll find ghost towns, “mock” ghost towns, western dinner shows, and quite a few museums dedicated to a time when life in which the Sonoran Desert was wild and dangerous.
 Another favorite: those sites where old western movies were once filmed.
 In some cases, the filming locations were rugged landscapes, perfect for wide-angle shots of heroes riding their horses.
 Others took place in small towns or even on movie sets designed specifically for the film.
-Today, we’re going to take a look at a movie set once abandoned before getting a new life as a Wild West attraction.
+Today, we’re going to take a look at one of the most fascinating abandoned movie sets in Arizona, which is now a Wild West attraction.
 When it comes to unique small towns in Arizona, this one is among the most unusual!

 Trail Dust Town is located at 6541 East Tanque Verde Road in Tucson.
 You can find details about hours, fees, and events on their website or Facebook page.
 Want to find more attractions that feature the best of the Old West?
-Read about 18 more of our favorite spots in Experience The Old West In Arizona With These 18 Amazing Places.
+Read about 18 more of our favorite places to experience the Old West in Arizona.

 So, what do you think?
 Which unique small towns in Arizona are your personal favorites?
 Tell us about them in the comments!